MRL0R3/Second-Assignment-BreakingNews/Report.md

 A Java-based news aggregator that fetches and displays the latest headlines from NewsAPI.
 ## Description

-An in-depth paragraph about your project and overview of use.

-## Getting Started

-### Dependencies

 This application allows users to:

 * Fetch real-time news articles from NewsAPI